aryalal11/Topsis_Pretrained/README.md

-# AI Chatbot Model Evaluation using NLP Metrics
+# Topsis on Pre-Trained AI models for conversational text

 This project evaluates the performance of different AI chatbot models using NLP metrics such as **BLEU, ROUGE, and BERTScore**.
 It also ranks the models using the **TOPSIS multi-criteria decision-making method**.